geoff-project/coi/docs/tutorials/packaging.rst

 .. _Pytest: https://pytest.org/

-The way that Pytest finds your unit tests is simple: It searches for files that match the pattern :file:`test_*.py` and, inside, searches for functions that match ``test_*`` and classes that match ``Test*``.
+The way that PyTest finds your unit tests is simple: It searches for files that match the pattern :file:`test_*.py` and, inside, searches for functions that match ``test_*`` and classes that match ``Test*``.
 All found methods and functions are run.
 If they finish without raising an exception, they are